AbeerVaishnav13/FrameDinoGame/README.md

 ## Playing the game
 To play the game, it first needs to be uploaded to your Frame glasses.

-1. Clone this github reposity:
+1. Clone this GitHub repository:
 ```bash
 git clone https://github.com/AbeerVaishnav13/FrameDinoGame.git
 ```